Divorce in South Korea

 a) living close enough to share a family court that has jurisdiction over the areas of their residence (e.g. Yongsan or Mapo districts): that family court;

-c) neither a) or b): the family court that jurisdiction over the place where the defendant is residing;
+c) Neither a) or b): the family court that jurisdiction over the place where the defendant is residing;

-d) one of parties deceased: the family court that has jurisdiction over the survived party;
+d) One of parties deceased: the family court that has jurisdiction over the survived party;

-e) both parties deceased: the family court that has jurisdiction over either one of the parties’ last residential area.
+e) Both parties deceased: the family court that has jurisdiction over either one of the parties’ last residential area.